 Standing and looking up for long periods can be uncomfortable and will reduce your chances of seeing those ‘wow’ meteors.
 Try to keep your gaze on the sky for as long as possible, many people have missed that perfect meteor when they looked away.
 This is very annoying, especially when everyone else saw it but you didn’t!
 You will also see aircraft and satellites!

 Meteors can appear randomly in any part of the sky!

 Meteors can appear in any part of the sky!
 If a meteor shower is in progress it usually helps to look about 45 degrees either side of the radiant and about 30 degrees up.
-Looking straight at the radiant means you will see meteors head on and with very short trails, looking to one side of the radiant gives a reasonable length of trails but is still close enough to catch the majority of meteors.
-Looking about 30 degrees up means you are looking through a larger volume of air than when looking overhead, which should catch more meteors, but is still high enough to be above the haze.
+Looking straight at the radiant means you will see them head on and with very short trails, looking to one side of the radiant gives a reasonable length of trails but is still close enough to catch the majority of meteors.
+Looking about 30 degrees up means you are looking through a larger volume of air than when looking overhead, which should catch more shooting stars and especially fireballs, but is still high enough to be above the haze.